 To ensure the mariner has access to all the metadata related to the bathymetric survey the meta object M_QUAL must be used, in accordance with S-57 Appendix B.1, Annex A – Use of the Object Catalogue for ENC.
 However for HD bathymetric data the use of the attribute value CATZOC = 6 (Unassessed) is prohibited.

 It is strongly recommended that the attributes POSACC, SOUACC, SUREND and TECSOU are used on the M_QUAL where possible to relay important information about the quantitative accuracy of the source surveys and the survey technique of sounding measurement, taking into account the guidance on the use of these attributes as included in S-57 Appendix B.1, Annex A, clause 2.2.3.1.

-The quality of source surveys used to compile HD bathymetric data should be the equivalent to ENC data CATZOC values A1 or A2 (see clause 2).
+The quality of source survey used to compile HD bathymetric data should only be of sufficient data density to safely interpret additional contouring in areas categorised as CATZOC A1, A2 or B (see clause 2).

 HD ENC validation checks

 ENC cells containing HD bathymetric data must conform to S-58 – ENC Validation Checks, noting however the allowance to exceed to 5 Megabyte data content limit (see clause 4 above).